dolthub/data-analysis/transparency-in-coverage/python/mrfutils/README.md

 ```bash
 python examples/example_cli.py --file examples/examplefile.json.gz --url 'http://example.com'
 ```
 This should produce a debug output that explains what it's writing.
 Check the folder `csv_output` for the written files.
-There will be duplicate rows.
+There will be duplicate rows because there's just no way to keep track of what's duplicated without creating a databse, which is slow.
+If you're concerned about duplicates, it's easy enough to get rid of them after the fact.

 `mrfutils` goes acceptably fast as long as you have the `yajl` backend installed for `ijson`.
 On Mac, installing looks like: